marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

         'formHandler'
     );
    ```
-If you define ```'adapter' => null```, our FormHandler will pass the validated form onto the handler, which can then perform its own magic on it.

 after that, be sure to provide a config-file inside your config/autoload folder, that contains anything the Middleware needs to check your forms.
 We recommend you to use our config-file ```/config/form-config.local.php``` paste it into your ```/config/autoload/``` folder and adjust it to fit your needs.